Reid G. Smith

 • 2006 influential paper award of the International Foundation of Autonomous Agents and Multi-Agent Systems (with Randall Davis) for the 1983 paper—Negotiation as a Metaphor for Distributed Problem Solving—based on the Contract Net protocol, introduced in Smith's Ph.D. dissertation.

-• 2001 Fellow of the Association for the Advancement of Artificial Intelligence.
-Awarded "in recognition of in recognition of his significant contribution to the science and practice of knowledge management, and his role as principal architect of the widely cited contract net methodology."
+"for significant contributions to the science and practice of knowledge management, and for his role as principal architect of the widely cited contract net methodology"

 • 1998 Institution of Chemical Engineers Hutchison Medal (with G.C.
 Maitland).
 Awarded for the paper—The Road Ahead To Real-Time Oil & Gas Reservoir Management.